 Polymer Science & Engineering, South China University of Technology

 - Director, Hong Kong Branch of National Engineering

 Research Center for Tissue Restoration & Reconstruction, Hong Kong,

-Joint Research Laboratory, South China University of Technology (SCUT), Guangzhou, China
+Joint Research Institute, South China University of Technology (SCUT), Guangzhou, China

 - Honorary Citizen of the City of Guangzhou 广州市荣誉市民